LTS5/cmp/doc/source/installation.rst

 	│   │       │   └── T2

 #.
-Copy the DICOM / MPRAGE (T1, T2) images in the corresponding folders
+Copy the DICOM / MPRAGE (T1, T2) images in the corresponding folders.
+The T2 images
+are optional but they improve the registration of the data.

 #.
 Run the Connectome Mapping Pipeline GUI from IPython::